ballerina-platform/ballerina-distribution/examples/nats-client-secure-connection/nats-client-secure-connection.md

-# NATS Client - SSL/TLS
+# NATS client - SSL/TLS

 In this example, the underlying connections of the subscriber and the publisher are secured with TLS/SSL.